BOOKS AVAILABLE FROM

 Chester County, South Carolina Will Abstracts 1787-1838 [1776-1838].
 Hard cover, 220 pages, indexed. $35.00 plus mailing.

-Chester County, South Carolina, Deed Abstracts, volume I: 1785-1799 [1768-1799] Deed Book A-F. Hard cover, 296 pages, indexed, maps. $35.00 plus mailing.
+Chester County, South Carolina, Deed Abstracts, volume I: 1785-1799 [1768-1799] Deed Book A-F. Soft cover, 296 pages, indexed, maps. $35.00 plus mailing.
 Chester County is adjacent to the counties of York, Union, Fairfield, Lancaster, and Kershaw.

 LAURENS AND NEWBERRY COUNTIES, SOUTH CAROLINA: SALUDA AND LITTLE RIVER SETTLEMENTS 1749-1775.
 Jesse Hogan Motes, III and Margaret Peckham Motes.
 2nd printing 1999.
 292 pages.
 Name/place index.
 ISBN 0-89308-501-4.
 Price $35.50 plus mailing.
 Winner of the 1995 National Genealogical Society Award for Excellence, Methods and Sources.
 This is a major work for researching early inhabitants of the region that became a part of Laurens and Newberry Counties.
 Using full page neighborhood maps of land tracts granted by the colony, it traces the settlement of the Saluda River and Little River regions from 1749-1775.
 This book is more than just maps.
 Over 1200 South Carolina colonial land records are abstracted and fully cited.
 These records include the Colonial Plats and Memorials of Land Titles for every land tract that is used in the maps.
 Petitions for land, 1749-1775, are abstracted.
 These records are important sources of information on early inhabitants, including; (1) dates that the land petitions were submitted to the Governor's Council; (2) survey dates; (3) grant dates; (4) chain of title on conveyances or inheritances; and (5) names of other inhabitants who are a witness or signee for the grantee.